kristoff-it/vcf-mongo/README.md

 * `check`: collection that have an import operation that didn't end correctly are flagged as *inconsistent* this command lists them
 * `fix`: fix an inconsistent collection

-Un-revertable operations require confirmation unless the `--force` option is specified.
+Destructive operations (`delete`, `fix`) require confirmation unless the `--force` option is specified.

 ##### Checking and fixing collections ####
 If an import operation fails the target collection is marked as *inconsistent*.

 If the operation was an import into a new collection, fixing it means deleting it.

-Instead, if the operation was an `--append` import, using the `fix` command will only delete the data relative to the new VCFs, leaving all the previously imported VCFs intact.
+Instead, if the operation was an `--append` import, using the `fix` command will only delete the data relative to the new VCFs, leaving all the previously imported data intact.

 ### Querying your collections ###

+TODO

 CONTRIBUTING
 ------------

+TODO